cryophobia/MyWeather-Webinar/README.md

 The Demo iOS application is built with [Xamarin](http://xamarin.com) to query OpenWeatherMap.org and gather weather for a current location.

 The application is based on [MyWeather.Forms](https://github.com/jamesmontemagno/MyWeather.Forms) by James Montemagno.
-The app is built with C# 6 features and you must be running VS 2015 or Xamarin Studio to compile.
+The app is built with C# 6 features and you must be running VS 2015 or Visual Studio for Mac / Xamarin Studio to compile.

 ## Open source libraries
 The following amazing libraries were used to create this app: